andreasKroepelin/polylux/book/src/theme-gallery/index.md

   Available options:
     - `rows`: auto,integer,relative length,fraction,array: Defines the columns
       amount and size
-- `"split matrix"`: divide the slide in columns and rows of same size based on the amount of bodies.
+- `"split matrix"`: divide the slide in the same amount of columns and rows.

 ### Showcase